IBM-Bluemix-Docs/go/deploying_apps.md

 If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either [Public Cloud or Enterprise Environment](/docs/cloud-foundry?topic=cloud-foundry-what-is-cloud-foundry#ibmcf-offerings), which you can use to create and manage isolated environments for hosting Cloud Foundry apps exclusively for your enterprise.

-## Deploying to a virtual server
-{: #go-vsi-deploy}

-Deploy {{site.data.keyword.cloud}} App Service apps into virtual server instances to enable your platform and infrastructure developer activities to work together and increase app control and flexibility.

-A virtual server instance offers better transparency, predictability, and automation for all workload types when compared to other configurations.
-Combine it with a bare metal server to create unique workload combinations.
-For example, you can create high-performance database logic or machine learning with bare metal and GPU configurations that run a Debian Linux-based operating system.

-  VSI deployment is available for some starter kits.
-To use this feature, go to the [{{site.data.keyword.cloud_notm}} dashboard](https://{DomainName}), and click **Create an app** in the **Apps** tile.
-  {: note}

-For more information, see [Deploying to a virtual server](/docs/vsi?topic=virtual-servers-deploying-to-a-virtual-server).